LANEING-AVIATION/CUADC/README.md

 As Zhuangzi said: "He who overcomes others has strength; he who overcomes himself is mighty".
 The goal of the Chongqing University multi-rotor project team is not just a first prize or a championship, but to **surpass themselves**, promote the construction of a world-class laboratory, and pursue the dream at the forefront of the **aerial robotics and UAV industry**.
 This historical breakthrough is yet another fruitful achievement of Chongqing University's innovation and practical education system.

-Under the leadership of the University Party Committee, the **School of Aeronautics and Astronautics** at Chongqing University focuses on the key directions of national development, delves into the field of **intelligent aircraft research**, and vigorously promotes **interdisciplinary integration and innovation**.
-Students have repeatedly achieved excellent results in high-level domestic competitions, showcasing the spirit of Chongqing University students.
+The **School of Aeronautics and Astronautics** at Chongqing University delves into the field of **intelligent aircraft research**, and vigorously promotes **interdisciplinary integration and innovation**.
+Students have repeatedly achieved excellent results in high-level competitions, showcasing the spirit of Chongqing University students.